seangoodvibes/DelugeDocs/docs/documentation/introduction/concepts.md

 # Concepts

-## Parts of a project
+## Parts of a song

-Project
+Song
 : A discrete creative endeavour, generally aligned with one (but sometimes several) project files on the Deluge.
 Note: Avoid using the word "song" unless referring specifically to Song Mode.
 "Project" is a broader term that captures sketches, 8-bar loops, jams, live recording templates, experiments, and more in addition to the idea of a "song" with a beginning, middle, and end.

+A discrete creative endeavour, such as an arrangement, sketch, 8-bar loop, jam, live recording template, or musical experiment.
+A song is always associated with at least one song file on the Deluge.
+Note: Don't use the word "project" or "track" for this meaning.

-Project file
+Song file
-: A file on the SD card that stores all of the information about a project.
-Use this only when referring to specific technical concepts to do with the file system or stored data.
-For general usage, use "project", such as saving or deleting a project.
+: A file on the SD card that stores all of the information about a song.

 Track
-: A single instrument or layer in a project.
+: A single instrument or layer in a song.
 Each track is either an audio track or an instrument track.
 An instrument track is either a kit instrument track or a melodic instrument track (synth, MIDI, CV).
 Tracks contain one or more clips.
-NOTE: Don't use "track" to mean song or project, such as "track tempo".
-Use "project tempo".

 Track preset file
 : A preset file can be saved for synth, kit and MIDI instrument tracks.
 A preset file contains track information configured in a clip (such as base parameter values, synth engine settings, kit drum information, samples used), but not all track information.
-For example, note sequences and parameter automation sequences are not saved in the track preset file (that information is only saved as part of the project file).
+For example, note sequences and parameter automation sequences are not saved in the track preset file (that information is only saved as part of the song file).

 Clip
 : A unique instance of a track that stores information required to generate an output (for example, samples, note sequences, parameter automation sequences, and other track settings).
 Each clip is either an audio clip or an instrument clip.
 Each instrument clip is either a melodic instrument clip (synth, MIDI, CV) or a kit instrument clip.

 Section
-: In the song playback mode, a section groups clips from separate tracks together so that they can be launched together.
+: In session mode, a section groups clips from separate tracks together so that they can be launched together.
 A clip can only belong to one section.
 Sections have settings that dictate the number of times a section should playback before stopping or moving to the next section.

 Sample
 : An audio file that can be played back as part of an audio clip or sequenced as part of an instrument clip.